Lottery.com, Inc. Recommences Ticket Operations

-/EIN News/ -- AUSTIN, Texas, April 25, 2023 (GLOBE NEWSWIRE) -- Lottery.com, Inc. (NASDAQ: LTRY, LTRYW) (“Lottery.com” or “the Company”) announces that it has resumed ticket sales operations to support its affiliate partners through its Texas retail network.
+AUSTIN, Texas, April 25, 2023 (GLOBE NEWSWIRE) -- Lottery.com, Inc. LTRY LTRYW))) ("Lottery.com" or "the Company") announces that it has resumed ticket sales operations to support its affiliate partners through its Texas retail network.
 The company supplied more than seven million tickets for Texas lottery games in its first week of operation.

 The Company is also delighted to announce that it has signed an exclusive affiliate agreement with International Gaming Alliance (IGA), to supply official Texas lottery tickets in the Dominican Republic.
 IGA has an established retail and online distribution network in the Dominican Republic with access to more than 1,000 retail distribution points.
 As part of the agreement IGA has facilitated integration of Lottery.com's ticket management platform into its partner's EPOS systems.
 Lottery expects to begin supplying tickets during May 2023, after completion of testing.